Fibromyalgia Basics

 Nighttime Dosing

-I. Jon Russell, M.D., Ph.D., of San Antonio, TX, suggests that patients take pregabalin at bedtime to minimize dizziness.
 In addition, he uses the sedating side effect to help with sleep.
-This strategy makes sense given that studies show pregabalin improves the quality of sleep in fibromyalgia patients.7 In fact, it boosts the sedating brain chemical, GABA, while it reduces sleep-disrupting glutamate.8 However, if you only take pregabalin at night, will you get enough pain relief during the day?
-Also, can this approach minimize any of the other common daytime side effects?
+This strategy makes sense given that studies show pregabalin improves the quality of sleep in fibromyalgia patients.8 In fact, it boosts the sedating brain chemical, GABA, while it reduces sleep-disrupting glutamate.9 The drug also reduces the production of pain-promoting and sleep-disrupting immune substances (cytokines) and at a low dose of 150 mg/day.10

+If you only take pregabalin at night, will it provide enough daytime pain relief, while minimizing side effects?
 “I have many patients that get an entire day of symptom relief when they just take pregabalin at bedtime,” says Kevin Hackshaw, M.D., now at the University of Texas in Austin.
 “I would say there is a 50 percent chance that this strategy will be effective.”
 He adds that predominant nighttime dosing leads to less daytime side effects for the other problems listed in the table.

 Even if you find nightly dosing of pregabalin helpful, Hackshaw says, “It is more often effective for fibromyalgia as an all-day medication.”
 But how do you get around the daytime side effects?
-In the next section, Hackshaw provides a dosing strategy that is geared to minimize side effects.
+In the next section, Hackshaw provides a dosing strategy that is geared to minimize pregabalin’s side effects.

 Tailored Approach

-How can you achieve daytime pain relief without getting knocked out by the daytime side effects?
+How do you achieve daytime pain relief without getting knocked out by the side effects?
 Hackshaw places his patients on 25 mg in the morning, 25 mg in the late afternoon, and then anywhere from 100 to 150 mg at bedtime.
 “You don’t have to take the 150 mg dosage two times a day to get relief from pregabalin.”

 Sometimes Hackshaw writes two prescriptions, one for 25 mg capsules of pregabalin to be taken twice daily, and a separate script for 150 mg capsules to be taken at bedtime.
 This method may be the most convenient for patients and is usually covered by insurance companies, but it requires patients to pay for two copays.
 This approach is more costly, but now that pregabalin is available as a generic, it may be doable.